Dovecot (software)

 Dovecot is an open-source IMAP and POP3 server for Unix-like operating systems, written primarily with security in mind.
 Timo Sirainen originated Dovecot and first released it in July 2002.
 Dovecot developers primarily aim to produce a lightweight, fast and easy-to-set-up open-source email server.

-The primary purpose of Dovecot is to act as mail storage server.
-Mail is delivered to the server using some mail delivery agent (MDA) and stored for later access with an email client (mail user agent, or MUA).
+The primary purpose of Dovecot is to act as a mail storage server.
+The mail is delivered to the server using some mail delivery agent (MDA) and is stored for later access with an email client (mail user agent, or MUA).
 Dovecot can also act as mail proxy server, forwarding connection to another mail server, or act as a lightweight MUA in order to retrieve and manipulate mail on remote server for e.g. mail migration.

 According to the Open Email Survey, as of 2020, Dovecot has an installed base of at least 2.9 million IMAP servers, and has a global market share of 76.9% of all IMAP servers.
 The results of the same survey in 2019 gave figures of 2.6 million and 76.2%, respectively.

 Features

 Dovecot can work with standard mbox, Maildir, and its own native high-performance dbox formats.
-It is fully compatible with UW IMAP and Courier IMAP servers’ implementation of them, as well as mail clients accessing the mailboxes directly.
+It is fully compatible with UW IMAP and Courier IMAP servers' implementation of them, as well as mail clients accessing the mailboxes directly.

-Dovecot also includes a mail delivery agent (called Local delivery agent in Dovecot's documentation) and an LMTP server, with optional Sieve filtering support.
+Dovecot also includes a mail delivery agent (called Local delivery agent in Dovecot's documentation) and an LMTP server, with the optional Sieve filtering support.

 Dovecot supports a variety of authentication schemas for IMAP, POP and message submission agent (MSA) access, including CRAM-MD5 and the more secure DIGEST-MD5.